DevDemo/GTAnoRP/README.md

-## Introduction
+GTA V no Rules Play Server

-TGA no Rules Play Server script's name comes from an early SA-MP gamemode.
+Script's comes from an early SA-MP gamemode.
 I thought it was a nice idea to bring the nostalgia back in GTA:V and decided to rework the original idea into a new gamemode for GTA:Network.